AzizDulaijan/Project-Kinematics-Pick-Place/README.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 #### Inverse Position Kinematics:
+The end effector (EE) position is given, and joints 6,5,4 are a part of a spherical wrist. meaning the the wrist center (Wc) is the position of these joints. the wrist center can be calculated from the gripper_link homogeneous transform matrix.

+>> Wc = EE_postion - ( DH_d6 )* (Rrpy[z-axis]*R_corr)

 When substituting the orientation values of the EE to rotation matrices we can drive:

 >> Rrpy = R_z(yaw) * R_y(pitch) * R_x(roll)

-and because the UDRF model does not follow the DH convention, the Rrpy need to corrected with rotation about the Z axes , and Y axes.
+and because the UDRF model does not follow the DH convention, Rrpy need to corrected with rotation about the Z axes , and Y axes.

 >> R_corr = (R_z(pi)* R_y(-pi/2))

-now the wrist center can be calculated
+now the wrist center position can be calculated.

 #### inverse Orientation Kinematics:
 Theta 1 to 3 calculation can be seen from the image below: